FelixSchladt/OxideWM/man/src/oxide-msg.1.md

 # BUGS
 Please open an issue <https://github.com/DHBW-FN/OxideWM/issues>

-# AUTHOR
-Felix Schladt <schladt.felix-it21@it.dhbw-ravensburg.de>

 # COPYRIGHT
-Copyright © 2020 Felix Schladt GPLv3+: GNU GPL version 3 or later <https://gnu.org/licenses/gpl.html>.
+Copyright © 2023 Felix Schladt GPLv3+\: GNU GPL version 3 or later <https://gnu.org/licenses/gpl.html>.
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

 # SEE ALSO